 Password: 'Universal'

-Linda Yaccarino, the new Twitter CEO, outlined the vision of "X" as the "future state of unlimited interactivity".
-Imagine a world where you can interact with audio, video, messages and even banking services, all in one platform.
+Linda Yaccarino, Twitter's new CEO, outlined her vision of “X” as the “future state of unlimited interactivity.”
+Imagine a world where you can interact with audio, video, messaging and even banking, all in one platform.
 In summary: Netflix, Instagram, Tiktok, Paypal, Spotify, Uber e Deliveroo put together.
 And with artificial intelligence to support it.

-It may sound crazy, but we're talking about a guy who talks about building cities on Mars.
-And that earlier this month he obtained money transfer licenses in three US states, just to reiterate that he didn't wake up yesterday with "Zum zum" in his head.
+It may sound crazy, but we're talking about a guy talking about founding cities on Mars.
+And that earlier this month he obtained money transfer licenses in three US states, just to reiterate that he didn't wake up yesterday with “Zum zum” in his head.

 But… Why "X"?

-In short, you will understand that the 'universal', before an app, seems to be the fixation.
+In short, you will understand that there seems to be a fixation on 'universal', before an app.
 And fixations don't always end well.

-Yes, some 'super apps' have been successful: however, many industry experts wonder if a similar concept could work in the West.
-In other words: after buying it, Musk launches the bird into the unknown.
+Yes, some 'super apps' have been successful: however, many industry experts wonder whether a similar concept could work in the West.
+In other words: after buying it, Musk launches the bird into flight into the unknown.
 Or does he make it fall into the void?

 Maybe both.
 Which strengthens the thesis.